-- If you’re on a ship or boat at sea, move to deep water.
+- If you’re on a ship or boat at sea, move to deep water (at least 25 metres).
 Do not return to port until advised it is safe to do so.
 Damaging wave activity and unpredictable currents can affect harbours for a period of time after the initial tsunami impact.

 - If you are on a ship or boat in shallow water close to shore and there is sufficient time, return to land and secure your boat before seeking high ground.